 Asymmetry® in the lack of balance or symmetry.
-Asymmetry is imbalance – a skew or tilt to one side more than other.
+Asymmetry is an imbalance – a skew or tilt to one side more than other.
 In probability theory and statistics, skewness is a measure of the asymmetry of the probability distribution.
 Skewness is a measure of the degree of asymmetry of a distribution.
 If the left tail is larger than the right tail, the function is said to have negative skewness.
-If the right tail is larger, it has positive skew.
+If the right tail is larger, it has a positive skew.
 If the two are equal, it has zero skewness.

 Asymmetry and Symmetry Definitions from Statistica: